Finding 5 — How young voters actually vote (the ROI spine)

 → Cost per marginal voter of expansion (Recommendations)

 Without this page, the 50% logistical finding and the intervention menu are disconnected.
-With it, every flexibility-oriented recommendation traces to a measured, cell-level preference.
+With it, every flexibility-oriented recommendation traces to a measured, group-level preference.

 How voters actually voted — by age cohort, over time